liminoid/liminoid-js/README.md

   const repl = await new Repl().init(['numpy']);
   await repl.run('import numpy as np');

-  // NOTE: importing a library twice (numpy here) can cause an error
-  // so we leave the import out of the code chunk. const result = await repl.run(code);
+  const result = await repl.run(code);
   console.log(result.value); //=> Array[ Int32Array [ 4, 1 ], Int32Array [ 2, 2 ] ]
 })();